 Ready to try your hand at these challenging word puzzles?
 The Guardian offers a daily cryptic crossword on their website.
 You can explore previous puzzles or one of their other crosswords as well.

 08 of 08

 Foreign Language Crossword Puzzles

-Finally, for those whose mother tongue is other than English or those learning a second language, there's a challenging crossword puzzle for you.
+Finally, for those whose mother tongue is something other than English or those learning a second language, there's a challenging crossword puzzle for you.
 These free crossword games are also good vocabulary builders for language students.

-- Mots-Croisés: French crosswords are not only in a different language, they also change the grid.
+- Mots-Croisés: French crosswords are not only in a different language, but they also change the grid.
 If you want to test your French, try a daily mots-croisés puzzle from LCI, a TV station in France.

 - Crucigramas: El Pais is Spain's most-read newspaper and their website offers a daily crucigrama.
 This Spanish version of the crossword is fun and definitely a challenge, no matter how fluent you are.

 - Kreuzworträtsel: How's your German?
 Put it to the test by playing the daily Kreuzworträtsel from Hamburg's evening newspaper, Hamburger Abendblatts.
 It's a very interesting grid that's a puzzle in itself.